elastic/elasticsearch-ruby/README.md

 rake test:cluster:stop
 ```

+There's also a rake task for starting up Elasticsearch in a Docker container:
+`rake docker:start[version]` - E.g.: `rake docker:start[7.x-SNAPSHOT]`.
+To start the container with X-Pack, pass it in as a parameter: `rake docker:start[7.x-SNAPSHOT,xpack]`.

 To run tests against unreleased Elasticsearch versions, you can use the `rake elasticsearch:build` Rake task to build Elasticsearch from the cloned source (use `rake elasticsearch:update` to update the repository):

 **Note:** If you have gems from the `elasticsearch` family installed system-wide, and want to use development ones, prepend the command with `bundle exec`.